Teju-001/Teju-001/README.md

 # The name is Victoria Tejumola Adeniran, but the game is insights 😉.
 ## Data Storyteller.
-Business Analyst by.
+Business Analyst.
 Strategic Communicator.
 When most people see a spreadsheet and a grid, all I see is a narrative waiting for a narrator.
 I am a **Data Analyst** with a heavy lean towards **SQL** and a background in professional**Writing and Communicatiom**.
 I don't just "run queries" I investigate.
 I find the "why" behind the "what", and then I use my writing talent to translate those technical whispers into a corporate shout.

 ## THE BACKSTORY